 You should also have basic knowledge in marketing and promoting the business, having excellent social skills is also vital as you will need to build up a great rapport with your customers, so they have the confidence in leaving you to look after their pet.

 Before you make an offer, you should check the current fencing, pet accommodation and any equipment included in the sale are all in good condition.
 If you need to repair or replace any assets, then you can calculate the cost before making an offer.

 Establish what type of reputation the cattery has within a 20-mile radius; if the business is successful and has a booming referral rate, then you can expect to pay more.
 Buying a business with great goodwill is best for first-time entrepreneurs.

 If you're a seasoned entrepreneur with knowledge of the cattery industry, you may have the confidence to buy a failing business.
-A buyer will have more negotiating power when making an offer on a pet boarding business that has a bad reputation.

 Consider the time, money and energy it will take to rebrand; the business will need a complete image overhaul to disassociate yourself with the previous failing cattery.
 It may be a risky investment, but it could save you a lot of money on the asking price.